URIGSO/Gas-Solubility-Codes/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## Installation:
+Navigate to the upper left dropdown menu that says 'master' and choose the branch that you want to download, which corresponds to either Matlab_codes, Python_codes, or R_code.
+Once you have chosen the branch you want, click on the Code button to download the code bundle.
+The unzipped files need to be on your path for e.g. Matlab, Python or R.

 ## Gases included thus far:
 1. Helium (He): Matlab, Python, R
 2. Neon (Ne): Matlab, R, Python